mathewajk/LingTube/README.md

 # LingTube
 Tools for scraping and doing linguistic analysis with YouTube data.

+*[Note: Currently only tested on MacOS and English speech.]*

 ## Updates
+* 08/12/21: Scripts reorganized and renamed (with order); structure and documentation update underway
-* Currently under active development
+* 04/06/21: Currently under active development

 ## Dependencies